 Development of an assembly prototyping lab that would be shared between the three building science departments -- ARCH, Construction management and Civil Engineering Technology (CMCE) & Environmental Control Technology (ENVC) would facilitate the design, prototyping, and testing of building systems and assemblies, and their energy and ecological impact.
-It would provide the needed project and collaborative space for students and faculty which is essential to the preparation of qualified students to work with these rapidly evolving building technologies.
+It would provide the needed project and collaborative space for students and faculty that is essential to the preparation of qualified students to work with these rapidly evolving building technologies.
 This facility would allow for students to do thesis research projects and would support already existing classes such as ARCH 4830 Construction Technology: Special Topics, ARCH 4831 Design to Build, ARCH 3631 Advanced Materials Workshop, and ARCH 4750 Advanced Simulation for High Performance Buildings.
 The facility would need to have testing, fabrication, and storage space for students to develop their projects.
 Estimated cost for this is $200k.
 This lab would be developed in collaboration with other departments.

 Enhancement of our advanced fabrication lab will strengthen the instructional fabrication capacity at City Tech.
 The facility will enhance the college’s capacity for digital fabrication and physical computing: including 3D printing, robotic assembly, modeling and prototyping.
 It will provide additional support to thesis research projects, and in doing this will support the entire design sequence.
 The lab will strengthen already existing classes such as ARCH 3590 Introduction to Computation and Fabrication, ARCH 3690 Intermediate Computation and Fabrication, and ARCH 4890 Computation and Fabrication: Performative Architecture, ARCH 4791 Advanced Building Information Modeling and Integrated Project Delivery, and ARCH 4831 Design to Build.
 The facility needs to have testing, fabrication, and storage space for students to develop their projects.
 Estimated cost for this is $200k.
 This lab will be developed in collaboration with other departments.